d2l-ai/d2l-en/chapter_introduction/index.md

 Sometimes we do not just want to assign each example to a bucket or to a real value.
 In the field of information retrieval, we want to impose a ranking on a set of items.
-Take web search for example, the goal is less to determine whether a particular page is relevant for a query, but rather, which one of the plethora of search results is *most relevant* for a particular user.
+Take web search for an example.
+The goal is less to determine whether a particular page is relevant for a query, but rather, which one of the plethora of search results is most relevant for a particular user.
 We really care about the ordering of the relevant search results and our learning algorithm needs to produce ordered subsets of elements from a larger set.
-In other words, if we are asked to produce the first 5 letters from the alphabet, there is a difference between returning ``A B C D E`` and ``C A B E D``.
+In other words, if we are asked to produce the first 5 letters from the alphabet, there is a difference between returning "A B C D E" and "C A B E D".
 Even if the result set is the same, the ordering within the set matters.